DydierRipe/trigonometry-graphs/README.md

 # trigonometry-graphs

 This project is a little project of some weeks, some things like the graphs position and some parameters still on debuging, others builders is needed too.
-The graphics are unexactly with their position, in the 2°th paramater of each trigonometric function.
+The graphics are unexactly with their position.

 Graphics.h is modified with some functions, and MathAdv is a auxiliar function for get the cotangent, the secant and the cosecant.